arokoko/springcloud2020-config/README.md

+# springcloud2020-config

-just for test config server and client# springcloud2020-configf
+just for test config server and client